 Hello, my name is Musa.
 I am a 13 year old boy.
 I live with my mother.
 My parents separated because my father had a drinking problem, and he turned into a bad man.
 Now we don’t see him anymore.
 My mother sells vegetables to earn money.
 I have to walk for an hour to get to school.
 I like Kiswahili, Mathematics and Science the most.
 I enjoy school and I hope one day I can be a teacher myself.

-I am an 11 year old boy.
-I live with my parents, 2 brothers and 2 sisters.
-I am the youngest.
-In the morning I walk to go school together with my friend Max.
-My favourite subject is Kiswahili, but I get the best marks in Science.
-When I grow up I want to be a driver because I really like cars!
+I am 13 year old boy.
+I live with my grandparents, I have One brother.
+In the morning I walk to school together with my brother.
+My walk to school takes One hour.
+My father passed away and my mother got married to another man.
+My favourite subjects are Mathematics, Geography and Science, but I get the best marks in Geography.
+I want to become a Doctor.

 How it works